ianmarmour/nvidia-clerk/README.md

 private bots to procure large quantities of NVIDIA GPU's and most consumers were left without being able to purchase the product.
 This project will provide a short term solution so that customers can ensure they can buy a GPU and compete with these scalpers.

-NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs when a card becomes avaliable it can automatically notify you and open your browser to the page containing the add to cart link.
+NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs when a card becomes avaliable it can automatically notify you or open your browser to the page with a cart containing your item.

 ## Install